Jiraphat-DEV/EEG_EyeMovement_Dataset/README.md

 # EEG Eye Movement Dataset

-This dataset contains EEG (Electroencephalography) data collected during tasks involving eye movements: looking left, normal (looking center), and looking right.
-The structure of this dataset is organized to be easily accessible for research, particularly in areas related to brain-computer interfaces, machine learning, and deep learning in the context of eye movement analysis.
+This dataset contains EEG (Electroencephalography) data recorded during activities related to eye movement in three main forms: looking to the left, looking straight (normal), and looking to the right.
+The data was collected from 25 participants aged between 20-30 years.
+The dataset is structured systematically for easy access and use in research, especially in fields related to Brain-Computer Interface (BCI), Machine Learning, and Deep Learning in the context of eye movement analysis.

+### Data Pre-processing

+- **Filtering signals in the frequency range of 8-100Hz**: The signals were filtered to retain the frequency range important for EEG analysis.
+This range is typically associated with eye movements and related brain activities, ensuring that irrelevant data is filtered out.
+- **Reducing 50Hz interference**: To reduce interference from electrical devices operating at 50Hz, which is the standard power supply frequency, filtering was applied in the range of 48-52Hz to remove unwanted noise.
+- **Segmenting data into windows (Windowing)**: The data was segmented into windows of 307 samples, with each window containing 256 samples from the latest 1 second of data and 51 samples from the preceding data.
+This method helps to obtain continuous data and effectively capture the changes in EEG signals.

-## Dataset Structure
+### Dataset Structure

-This dataset is organized as follows:
+The dataset is organized as follows:

 ```
-Copy code
 EEG_EyeMovement_Dataset
 ├── Combined_Subjects
 │   ├── Combined_X.npy